alaa11mahmoud/Hotel-analysis/README.md

+# Hotel Analysis
-# This project focuses on analyzing hotel booking data, with a special interest in rejected/canceled bookings across different cities, market segments, and time periods.
+This project focuses on analyzing hotel booking data, with a special interest in rejected/canceled bookings across different cities, market segments, and time periods

 ### The project is divided into three main phases:
   - Data Cleaning – preparing and standardizing the raw dataset.